 Delta chose to use a digitally-skirted stick figure on its task screen.
 Just to be clear, Delta still, in 2011, feels comfortable representing “flight attendants” as 100% female.
 That’s a win with the language, a fail with the symbology.

 According to the Bureau of Labor Statistics, women account for 81% of flight attendants, not 100% by a long shot.
 But you can see why men might be reluctant to join their ranks.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
+She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
 You can follow her on Twitter, Facebook, and Instagram.